polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

   [parachain protocol](https://wiki.polkadot.network/docs/learn-parachains-protocol#parachain-protocol){target=\_blank}.

-On Polkadot, there are six main validator offenses as shown below.
+On Polkadot, there are six main validator offenses as shown below:

-- **Backing Invalid:** A para-validator is backing an invalid block.
+- Backing Invalid - a para-validator is backing an invalid block
-- **ForInvalid Vote:** A validator (secondary checker) votes in favor of an invalid block.
+- ForInvalid Vote - a validator (secondary checker) votes in favor of an invalid block
-- **AgainstValid Vote:** A validator (secondary checker) is voting against a valid block (and wasting network resources).
+- AgainstValid Vote - a validator (secondary checker) is voting against a valid block (and wasting network resources)
-- **Equivocation:** A validator produces two or more of the same block or vote.
+- Equivocation - a validator produces two or more of the same block or vote
-  - GRANDPA and BEEFY Equivocation: A validator signs two or more votes in the same round on different chains.
+- GRANDPA and BEEFY Equivocation - a validator signs two or more votes in the same round on different chains
-  - BABE Equivocation: A validator produces two or more blocks on the Relay Chain in the same time slot.
+- BABE Equivocation - a validator produces two or more blocks on the Relay Chain in the same time slot
-- **Double Seconded Equivocation:** Within a backing group of 5 para-validators, at most 5 backed parablocks are possible.
+- Double Seconded Equivocation - within a backing group of 5 para-validators, at most 5 backed parablocks are possible.
 Each parablock requires exactly one seconded and at least two more valid votes from the five potential backers.
 This makes an upper bound on the number of parablocks the system has to deal with while still allowing some choice for relay chain block authors.
 Backers